Dell (DELL)

 Dell Technologies competes with HP Inc. (NYSE:HPQ) and Lenovo Group (OTC:LNVGY) in the personal computing market, while facing competition from Hewlett Packard Enterprise (NYSE:HPE), Cisco Systems (NASDAQ:CSCO), and IBM (NYSE:IBM) in enterprise infrastructure.
 In cloud and as-a-service offerings, Dell also competes with hyperscalers like Amazon Web Services (NASDAQ:AMZN) and Microsoft Azure (NASDAQ:MSFT).

-With $96.7 billion in revenue over the past 12 months, Dell is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
+With $104.1 billion in revenue over the past 12 months, Dell is a behemoth in the business services sector and benefits from economies of scale, giving it an edge in distribution.
 This also enables it to gain more leverage on its fixed costs than smaller competitors and the flexibility to offer lower prices.
-However, its scale is a double-edged sword because finding new avenues for growth becomes difficult when you already have a substantial market presence.
-To expand meaningfully, Dell likely needs to tweak its prices, innovate with new offerings, or enter new markets.
+However, its scale is a double-edged sword because it’s harder to find incremental growth when you’ve penetrated most of the market.
+For Dell to boost its sales, it likely needs to adjust its prices, launch new offerings, or lean into foreign markets.

-As you can see below, Dell’s 1.4% annualized revenue growth over the last five years was sluggish.
+As you can see below, Dell’s sales grew at a tepid 3.8% compounded annual growth rate over the last five years.
 This shows it failed to generate demand in any major way and is a rough starting point for our analysis.

 Dell Quarterly Revenue

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Dell’s recent performance shows its demand has slowed as its revenue was flat over the last two years.
+Dell’s annualized revenue growth of 6.9% over the last two years is above its five-year trend, suggesting some bright spots.
 Dell Year-On-Year Revenue Growth

-This quarter, Dell reported year-on-year revenue growth of 5.1%, and its $23.38 billion of revenue exceeded Wall Street’s estimates by 1.1%.
-Company management is currently guiding for a 15.9% year-on-year increase in sales next quarter.
+This quarter, Dell’s year-on-year revenue growth was 10.8%, and its $27.01 billion of revenue was in line with Wall Street’s estimates.
+Company management is currently guiding for a 31.6% year-on-year increase in sales next quarter.

-Looking further ahead, sell-side analysts expect revenue to grow 8% over the next 12 months, an improvement versus the last two years.
-This projection is particularly noteworthy for a company of its scale and implies its newer products and services will catalyze better top-line performance.
+Looking further ahead, sell-side analysts expect revenue to grow 10.2% over the next 12 months, an improvement versus the last two years.
+This projection is particularly noteworthy for a company of its scale and implies its newer products and services will fuel better top-line performance.

 6. Operating Margin